BenSecret/CartPole/README.md

 In the main loop, the present State is fed into a Multilayer Perceptron (MLP), twice.
 Once accompanied by the Action for 'move left', and once with 'move right'.

-The MLP calculates what it expects the next State to be, and compares it to an ideal (Zen) state of balance – which would be a State of all Zeros (upright, no movement or momentum, and in the middle).
-It returns the Loss Function of its predicted future State against this 'ideal' State, and chooses the most stable option.
+The MLP calculates what it expects the next State to be, and compares it to an ideal (Zen) state of balance – which would be a State of all Zeros (upright, no moandvement or momentum, and in the middle).
+It returns the Loss Functions of its predicted future State against this 'ideal' State, with both potential Actions, then chooses the one that gets it closest.

 In a sense, it's learning to imagine the task it's trying to perform, while imagining what an ideal performance would look like.
 No reward necessary.